-If your app and the digital goods offered in your app are loaded into the BlackBerry World sandbox, you won’t be charged for any of the purchases made in your app.
-If you make purchases from other paid applications, you will be charged as usual.
+If your app and the digital goods offered in your app are loaded into the BlackBerry World sandbox, you aren't charged for any of the purchases made in your app.
+If you make purchases from other paid applications, you are charged as usual.

-- Set the connection mode to Production to use the sandbox so that the BlackBerry World server is used to complete transactions.
+You must set the connection mode to Production or network to use the sandbox so that the BlackBerry World server is used to complete transactions.

-- Download and test apps in BlackBerry World only if your device's BlackBerry ID email is added to the sandbox accounts list in the vendor portal.
+You can download and test apps in BlackBerry World only if your vendor account is added to the sandbox accounts list in the vendor portal.

-- Download apps that are in draft status only when you use a sandbox user account (any other kind of user account won't work).
+You can download apps in draft status only from BlackBerry World when you use a sandbox user account (any other user account doesn't work).

-- A delay might occur when you add your app and your digital goods to the vendor portal before they are visible in BlackBerry World on your device.
+When you add your app and your digital goods to the vendor portal, there may be a delay before they are visible in BlackBerry World on your device.

 You can retrieve past purchases only for the current test session.
 Digital goods that are purchased in a draft status are not written to the transaction database, so when you end the test session the cache is cleared.

 You can use the sandbox to test apps running only on a physical device.
 The sandbox does not support the BlackBerry 10 Device Simulator.